Number : Season 26, serial 4 of 4.

 Whats bad : Everything is just wrong.
 The story, the Master, the cat people, Hale and Pace.

-Review With Spoilers : Survival is the 4th epsiide of season 26 and was a notable episode on many fronts.
+Review With Spoilers : Survival is the fourth and last serial of season 26 – and was a notable story; on many fronts.

-It was also the final ever broadcast episode before the original series was finally cancelled.
-It featured the final appearance of the Master character; as played by Anthony Ainley.
+It was also the final original series story broadcast, before the series was finally cancelled.
+It featured the final appearance of the Anthony Ainley – Master.

-It had alot riding on it but the problem with Survival was, that it was just plain awful.
-If any post JNT episode of Who can best sum up how much the show had lost its way – then this is it.
+Clearly, that is a huge legacy to hang – on what wasn’t originally conceived, as a season (and series) finale but the problem with Survival was, that it was just plain awful.
+If any post JNT serial of Doctor Who, can best sum up how much the show had lost its way; then this is it.

-A pointless return by the Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline – himself.
+A pointless return by the Ainley – Master, who is stuck in a strange alternate reality with the cast of the Cats – the musical, whilst being slowly turned – into a feline.

-It appears the only reason for bolting the Master into this, was to provide some much needed gravitas to what in effect was a pretty weak story.
-But it makes no sense as to why the Master is stuck here, without his Tardis.
-Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre cameo back in Perivale) fail to povide anything of note.
+It appears the only reason for bolting the Master into this, was to provide some much needed gravitas – to what in effect was a pretty weak story.
+But it makes no sense as to why the Master is stuck here, without Tardis.
+Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre unsettling cameo back in Perivale) fail to provide anything of note.

-The production team adjusted the order of episodes so that this one would be last broadcast.
+The production team adjusted the order of serials, so that this one would be last broadcast.
 Ghostlight was the actual last filmed episode of Who, whilst Survival; the last broadcast.

 “Ah.
 You are all animal now.
 You’re so weak, your will devoured.
 A stronger mind will hold on itself longer, a will as strong as mine.
 How much longer?
 If I have to suffer this contamination, this humiliation, if I am to become an animal, then like an animal I will destroy you, Doctor.
 I will hunt you, trap you, and destroy you!”
 The Master

-The producers should really have moved the much superior Curse Of Fenric to the final episode position, being by far – the best of season 26.
+The producers should really have moved – the much superior Curse Of Fenric to the final episode position, being by far; the best serial of season 26 and the ending was more poignant.

-And that is the other problem with Survival, it is more of a filler episode and doesn’t really conclude the season properly.
+And that is the other problem with Survival, it is more of a filler story and doesn’t really conclude the season, properly.
+It would possibly have not been – as derided as much, if it had featured mid-season.

-Indeed, Survival even has an extra monologue tagged on the end by McCoy, to give extra weight to this being the last ever Who.
-This extra dialogue was added later, when producers realised Who wouldn’t be back for season 27.
+Indeed, Survival even has an extra monologue tagged on the end – by McCoy.
+To give extra weight, to this being the last ever Doctor Who.
+This extra dialogue was added later; when producers realised that Who, wouldn’t be back for season 27.

-Survival is really only worth watching for comedy value and as a bizarre and underdeserving send-off – to almost 30 years of Who, by this point.
+Survival is really only worth watching, for comedy value and as a bizarre and underdeserving send-off; to the previous – 26 years of Who.

-The title Survival is apt in more than just this episode’s content.
-It pretty much summed up the whole series ethos by this point, in attempting to avoid the axe.
+The title Survival is apt – in more than just this serial’s content.
+It pretty much summed-up, the whole series ethos by this point; in attempting to avoid the BBC’s axe.